khoivm/unios-technical-exercise/README.md

 #### Task 1

-Currently, the form allows users to specify a name and select a teacher, room, and time slot for a proposed class.
-However, hitting the submit button throws an HTTP 500 error because the corresponding API endpoint has not yet been implemented.
+The form should allow users to specify a name and select a teacher, room, and time slot for a proposed class.
+Currently, the form does not provide a way for a user to select a room.

+Please update the form to add this missing capability.

+#### Task 2

+With all required fields present, hitting the submit button still throws an HTTP 500 error because the corresponding API endpoint has not yet been implemented.

 Please implement the `api/classes` REST endpoint(s) so that the following functional requirements are met: